aadel/sqlalchemy-solr/README.md

 ### Time Filters

-Time filtration predicates are transformed to Solr syntax when ORM mode is used.
+Time filtration predicates are transformed to Solr syntax when ORM mode is used and Solr datasource release is lower than 9.
+Time filters transformations are handled internally by Solr 9 and above without the driver intervention.
+Open- and close-ended date ranges are supported.

 ### Multi-valued Fields